vercel/vercel/errors/wait-until-non-streaming.md

 ## How to Fix It

-To take advantage of waitUntil without compromise, all you have to do is explicitly opt-in your functions to be streaming functions:
+To take advantage of waitUntil without compromise, all you have to do is explicitly opt-in your functions to support streaming:

 ```js
 export const config = {